-Consider two planets orbiting the sun in perfectly circular orbits.
-These planets are said to be in opposition when the distance between them is the smallest possible value.
-From the perspective of the inner planet, this will happen when the outer planet is exactly opposite the sun in the sky.
+Consider two planets whose orbits about the sun are circular and in the same plane called the “ecliptic”.
+These planets are said to be in opposition when they are the closest together.
+From the perspective of the inner planet, this will happen when the outer planet is exactly opposite the sun.
 This is illustrated below for the Earth and Mars.

 TIME BETWEEN OPPOSITIONS

 The angle “ of any planet relative to the sun changes a rate determined by its period, T, which is the time required to make one revolution.

 We will denote the time in days it takes for the Earth and Mars to revolve once around the Sun as TEarth and TMars respectively.

 Opposition will occur at intervals of t = TOpposition when their relative angular rates are equal to multiples of 360° or 2π radians.
 The is expressed as

 We can then use this relation to calculate either the length of the Martian year in the heliocentric model, Tmars, or the observed time between oppositions, TOpposition, as